btcsuite/btcwallet/rpc/documentation/api.md

 - `repeated BlockDetails attached_blocks`: A list of blocks attached to the main chain, sorted by increasing height.
-All newly mined transactions are included in these messages, in the message cooresponding to the block that contains them.
+All newly mined transactions are included in these messages, in the message corresponding to the block that contains them.
 If this field has zero length, the notification is due to an unmined transaction being added to the wallet.